abdul-manaan/abdul-manaan.github.io/resume.md

 ---
 ## Currently

-I am a first-year Ph.D. student in the Computer Science department at <a href="https://www.brown.edu">Brown University</a>.
-I work in the area of computer systems with <a href="https://cs.brown.edu/~tab">Dr Theophilus Benson</a>.
-Prior to this, I worked with <a href="https://web.lums.edu.pk/~ihsan/">Dr Ihsan Ayyub Qazi</a> and <a>Dr Zafar Ayyub Qazi</a> on improving the web user-experience for the developing world.
+I am a Graduate Student in the Computer Science department at <a href="https://www.brown.edu">Brown University</a>.
+I am working in the area of computer networks and systems with <a href="https://cs.brown.edu/~tab">Dr Theophilus Benson</a>.
+Prior to this, I have worked with <a href="https://web.lums.edu.pk/~ihsan/">Dr Ihsan Ayyub Qazi</a> and <a>Dr Zafar Ayyub Qazi</a> on improving the web user-experience for the developing world.

 ## Education

 `2021 - `
 __Brown University__
-Ph.D in Computer Science
+Sc.M. in Computer Science

 `2016 - 2020`
 __Lahore University of Management Sciences__
 BS in Computer Science

+## Internship

+`Summer 2022`
+__Siemens Technology__
+SDE Intern | NJ

 ## Awards

 `2021`
-Doctorate Fellowship, Brown University
+Graduate Student Fellowship, Brown University

 `May 2020`
 Award of Distinction, Lahore University of Management Sciences